vbuchhold/routing-framework/README.md

 $ scons
 ```

-## Experiments in *Faster Traffic Assignment in Road Networks*
+## Experiments in *Real-Time Traffic Assignment Using Fast Queries in Customizable Contraction Hierarchies*

-To get the version of the source code used in the publication, check out the `ALENEX18` tag:
+To get the version of the source code used in the publication, check out the `SEA18` tag:

 ```
-$ git checkout ALENEX18
+$ git checkout SEA18
 ```

 To run the experiments presented in the publication, enter the following commands at the top-level
 directory of the framework:

 ```
-$ cd Publications/FastTA/ALENEX18
+$ cd Publications/FastTA/SEA18
 $ ./PrepareP2P <path-to-xatf-data> ~
 $ ./PrepareTA <path-to-visum-data> <path-to-mobitopp-data> ~
 $ ./ConductP2P ~